Srivignesh95/CumulativePart1/README.md

 # School Management System - ASP.NET Core Web API & MVC

 ## Overview
-This project is a **School Management System** built with **ASP.NET Core Web API** and **MySQL** to manage teacher records and their assigned courses.
-It provides basic functionalities for adding, retrieving, and deleting teacher records, and also for viewing which courses are assigned to teachers.
+This project is a School Management System built with ASP.NET Core Web API and MySQL to manage teacher records and their assigned courses.
+It provides basic functionalities for adding, retrieving, and deleting teacher records and viewing which courses are assigned to teachers.
+This would be the Minimum Viable Product for this assignment, which can be built upon further.

----

 ## Features
 - **Teacher Management**